A most refreshing sorbet made from the tender and aromatic flesh of this delicious and delicate fruit.

 🥘 You may also like

-Try some more easy desserts using fruit
+Try these easy fruit desserts

 ⭐️ Are you making this Custard Apple Sorbet recipe?
 Do let me know how it turned out in the comments!
 And please give it a star rating below!